algmyr/ComplexSeminar/slides.markdown

 ## Good Old Fashioned Artificial Intelligence (GOFAI)

-* Symbolic AI: all knowledge and actions can be expressed in terms of
+* Physical Symbolic Systems: All knowledge and actions can be expressed in terms of patterns of symbols that can be manipulated and combined to produce new expressions

 ## Early Expectations for the following 10 years:

 - A digital computer would...

 * ...be the world's chess champion.

 * ...compose music that had considerable aesthetic value

 * ...discover and prove an important mathematical theorem

-- Theories in psychology will take the form of a computer program
+* Theories in psychology will take the form of a computer program

 ## Counterpart: What computers can't do,<br>Hubert Dreyfus' views on AI research